Fermionic transport in a homogeneous Hubbard model: Out-of-equilibrium dynamics with ultracold atoms

 \section{Non-Interacting case}

+For non-interacting atoms, we observe that the symmetry of the cloud changes during the expansion from the rotational symmetry of the initial density distribution to a square symmetry that is governed by the symmetry of the lattice (Fig.\ \ref{fig:NonIA}).

-In the absence of collisions and additional potentials the Hubbard Hamiltonian (see Eq.~\ref{hubbard} in~\cite{SOM}) consists only of the hopping term, which describes the tunneling of a particle from one lattice site to a neighbouring site with a rate $J/\hbar$.
-Each initially localized particle expands independently, and the density distribution after an evolution time $t$ is given by the convolution of the initial density distribution with the delocalized probability distribution of the individual atoms.
-During the expansion the symmetry of the cloud changes from the rotational symmetry of the initial density distribution to a square symmetry that is governed by the symmetry of the lattice (Fig.\ \ref{fig:NonIA}).
-For very long expansion times, this symmetry becomes distorted by residual inhomogeneities in the remaining potential and in the lattice depth~\cite{SOM}.
+In the absence of collisions and additional potentials the Hubbard Hamiltonian consists only of the hopping term $H_J=-J\sum_{\langle i,j\rangle}\hat{c}_i^\dagger \hat{c}_j$, which describes the tunneling of a particle from one lattice site to a neighboring site with a rate $J/\hbar$ ($\hat{c}_i^\dagger$ ($\hat{c}_i$) denotes the fermionic creation (destruction) operator).
+This hamiltonian gives rise to a ballistic expansion where each initially localized particle expands independently with a constant quasi-momentum distribution.
+Since a localized single-particle state (a Wannier function) is an equal superposition of all Bloch waves within the first Brillouin zone, the velocity distribution inherits the square symmetry of the Brillouin zone.
+This leads to the observed change in symmetry, as the density distribution after an evolution time $t$ is given by the convolution of the initial density distribution (spherical) with the velocity distribution (square) of the individual atoms (classically: ${\bf r}(t)={\bf r}(0)+{\bf v}t$; ${\bf v}$: possible velocity of an individual atom, ${\bf r}$: corresponding position).
+In the experiment, the width of a single particle wavefunction (Fig.\ 2: dark blue dots), which is extracted from the images by deconvolving the observed could size with the initial cloud size, grows linearly with expansion time, thereby confirming the ballistic expansion.
+The extracted mean expansion velocity $v_\text{exp}=\sqrt{\langle v^2 \rangle}$ agrees very well with the quantum-mechanical prediction (solid line) $v_\text{exp}=\sqrt{2d}\,\frac{J}{\hbar}a_\text{lat}$ ($d$: dimension, $a_\text{lat}$: lattice constant), i.e.\ the averaged group velocity of the Bloch waves (see \textit{SI} G).
+This expansion can be seen as a continuous quantum walk~\cite{Aharonov,Farhi:ContQW,widera:quantumwalk,Weitenberg:addres,Childs:QWA}.
+For comparison, classical (thermal) hopping of a particle (e.g.\ of a thermalized atom on the surface of a crystal) would result in a random walk, where the width of the resulting density distribution would scale as the square root of the expansion time (dashed lines).
+For very long expansion times, residual corrugations in the potential become relevant and can distort the square symmetry (see \textit{SI} G).